 High blood pressure

-Men age 50 and over should be screened for colorectal cancer.
+Men aged 50-70 years old should be screened for colorectal cancer.
 When to be screened depends on which test your doctor recommends:

 |Being overweight or obese can greatly increase your risk of a variety of other health problems.||Adults aged 18 and over should be screened for obesity.|